siddhesh21/Simple-Paint-Splat-Game/README.md

 # Simple-Paint-Splat-Game
-This is a simple game created with Phaser and node.js
+This is a paint-splat game created with Phaser3 and node.js